tatsujb/installFAFscript/README.md

 ## Not working ?

 Feedback will help me fix things.
 This script creates a very minimal log file called "faf_sh-\*.log" in your home.
-Paste it's contents as part of an issue/bug report. your first and foremost issue is probably the linux distro flavor, you can check what release is supported as of now [here](https://github.com/tatsujb/installFAFscript#run-successes-by-distro- "distro compatibility"), but a couplesyntax edits should make my script work for you.
+Paste it's contents as part of an issue/bug report. your first and foremost issue is probably the linux distro flavor, you can check what release is supported as of now [here](https://github.com/tatsujb/installFAFscript#run-successes-by-distro- "distro compatibility"), but a couple syntax edits should make my script work for you.

 ### known issues :